 The nearest pub is the Locomotive Inn, which is around a five minute walk away.
 This small old pub offers pies on matchdays and has real ale from the nearby Silverstone Brewery.
 Further up in the town (about a 10 minute walk from the ground) is the much larger Red Lion pub.
 This Charles Wells pub has four real ales on offer and was on my visit more popular with away fans.
 There is also a handy fish and chip shop across the road a little bit further up on the left called Ann's'.
 Also on this side of the road is the Crown Hotel which also has a bar.
 To find these pubs; Then with the entrance to the ground behind you, walk straight up the road in front (Churchill Way).
 At the bottom of this road you will reach a T-junction.
 Turn left and you will see the Locomotive Inn a little further down across the road on the right.
-Or for the Red Lion (and the town centre) turn right at the T-junction proceed up the hill and you will reach the pub on your right.
+Or for the Red Lion, Crown Hotel (and the town centre) turn right at the T-junction proceed up the hill and you will reach the pubs on either side of the main road.

 From the North: